abaikov/cnstra/docs/recipes/error-handling.md

 ### Global listeners

 Global listeners registered via `addResponseListener` run for every stimulation alongside the local `onResponse`.
-They also can be async; failures in any listener reject the `stimulate(...)` Promise.
+They also can be async; failures in any listener reject the `stimulation.waitUntilComplete()` Promise.

 ## Best practices